umich-biostatistics/FEprovideR/README.md

 <!-- badges: end -->

-A stuctured profile likelihood algorithm for the logistic fixed effects model and an aproximate EM algorithm for the logistic mixed effects model.
+A stuctured profile likelihood algorithm for the logistic fixed effects model and an approximate expectation maximization (EM) algorithm for the logistic mixed effects model.

 ## Installation